-- Continued integrated response to community needs arising from COVID-19 transmission - Development of integrated approach to addressing health inequalities and wider determinants of health - Continued delivery of Business Case through development of local services based on increased levels of engagement and co design with local communities - Agreement of Partnership outcome measures to assess continuous health improvement - Consideration of ICP status journey/options and agreed direction of travel
+- Continued integrated response to community needs arising from COVID-19 transmission - Development of integrated approach to addressing health inequalities and wider determinants of health - Continued delivery of Business Case through development of local services based on increased levels of engagement and co design with local communities

+- Agreement of Partnership outcome measures to assess continuous health improvement - Consideration of ICP status journey/options and agreed direction of travel

-MEETING OF THE PUBLIC TRUST BOARD - 5 th November 2020 Care at Home Executive Report AGENDA ITEM: 22 Report Author and Job Title: Michelle McManus Walsall Together Programme Manager Responsible Director: Daren Fradgley Executive Director of Integration, Deputy CEO Action Required Approve □ Discuss □ Inform ⊠ Ass ure ⊠ Executive Summary This paper provides an ovat Home strategic objective risks identified, and action and assurance.
-It provides performance for Walsall Teimprovement. e, mitigations in p s identified to add s the Trust Board v lace to manage the ress gaps in controls with assurance on Recommendation Members of the Trust Board are asked to NOTE the contents of this report.
-Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF Risk- S03 Failure to understand population health and inequalities, integrate place-based services and deliver them through a whole population approach would result in a continuation if not widening of health inequalities.
-BAF Risk - SO1 Deliver Safe, High Quality Care Resource implications There are no new resource es requests assoc ciated with this report.
+MEETING OF THE PUBLIC TRUST BOARD - 5 th November 2020 Care at Home Executive Report AGENDA ITEM: 22 Report Author and Job Title: Michelle McManus Walsall Together Programme Manager Responsible Director: Daren Fradgley Executive Director of Integration, Deputy CEO Action Required Approve 🗆 Discuss 🗆 Inform  Ass ure  Executive Summary This paper provides an overview of the risks to delivery of the Care at Home strategic objective, mitigations in place to manage the risks identified, and actions identified to address gaps in controls and assurance.
+It provides the Trust Board with assurance on performance for Walsall Together, successes and areas for improvement.
+Recommendation Members of the Trust Board are asked to NOTE the contents of this report.
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF Risk- S03 n Failure to understand population health and inequalities, integrate place-based services and deliver them through a whole population approach would result in a continuation if not widening of health inequalities.
+BAF Risk - SO1 Deliver Safe, High Quality Care Resource implications There are no new resourc es requests assoc iated with this report.
 Legal and Equality and Diversity implications The issue of health inequalities is rightly receiving growing prominence in all forums across Walsall Together.
 It is reflected in the strategic objectives of the partnership and the associated BAF risk for Walsall Healthcare.
 There are multiple workstreams that have given focus to this issue within the forward look programme, which were discussed at the October meeting of the Walsall Together Partnership (WTP) Board.
-Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at hor ne ⊠ Strategic objective this report aims to support) Partners □ Resources □ Value colle agues □
+Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at hor ne  Strategic objective this report aims to support) Partners □ Resources □ Value collea agues 🗆